kevinblanco/android-sunshine-app-learning/README.md

 android-sunshine-app-learning
 =============================

+# In-Progress #

-Application based from the Udemy Google Android course.
+Application built from the Udacity Google Android course.
 Weather app that consumes data from OpenWeatherMap.